Colorful illustration of AI vocabulary and language concepts

 Reranker

 A reranker is a second pass in a retrieval pipeline that takes a batch of candidate results and reorders them by actual relevance.
-Rerankers are usually small, purpose-built models — a cheap way to improve RAG quality a lot.
+Rerankers are usually small, purpose-built models and are a cheap way to improve RAG quality a lot.

 Context Engineering

-Context engineering is the evolving discipline of shaping everything an AI sees before it responds — system prompt, retrieved documents, prior conversation, tool outputs, and more.
+Context engineering is the evolving discipline of shaping everything an AI sees before it responds, including system prompt, retrieved documents, prior conversation, tool outputs, and more.
 It's the more serious descendant of "prompt engineering," reflecting the reality that modern agents consume a lot more than a single user prompt.

 Fine-tuning